Adaptive Estimation in Two-way Sparse Reduced-rank Regression: Methodology

 \subsection{Main Algorithm}

-We first introduce our main algorithm, which is summarized as \prettyref{algo:est}.
-In what follows, we explain the motivation for the algorithm.
-To start the algorithm, we need the (estimated) rank $r$ of the coefficient matrix, an initial orthonormal matrix $V_{(0)}\in O(m,r)$, and a penalty function $\rho(\cdot;\lambda)$ used in group penalized regression.
-We require the penalty function to depend on its first matrix argument only through its row norms.
-Moreover, we require that the penalty function is non-decreasing when any row norm of the matrix increases.
-The choice of the penalty function and initialization will be discussed in detail in Sections \ref{sec:group-reg} and \ref{sec:init-alg}.
+The proposed estimation scheme, called {\it Double Projected Penalization} (DPP), is summarized in \prettyref{algo:est}.
+To initialize the algorithm, we need to specify the rank $r$ of the estimated coefficient matrix and a penalty function $\rho(\cdot\,;\lambda)$ to be used in group penalized regression.
+In what follows, we explain the main ideas underlying the algorithm, while the choice of penalty and other initialization details are deferred to Sections \ref{sec:group-reg} and \ref{sec:init-alg}.

-The algorithm is based on the following observation: If we can first estimate the right singular subspace\footnote{The subspace spanned by the right singular vectors.
-The left singular subspace is defined analogously.} of $A$ sufficiently accurately, say by the column space of an orthonormal matrix $\wt{V}\in O(m,r)$, then we can estimate $A$ by

-Since $\wt{V}\wt{V}'$ approximates the projection matrix onto the right singular subspace of $A$, we call this estimation approach \emph{Subspace Assisted Regression with Row Sparsity} (SARRS).
-The objective function aims to strike the right bias--variance tradeoff, with the first term representing the variance part and the second term the bias part.
-The effect of post-multiplying $Y$ by an approximate projection matrix onto the right singular subspace of $A$ is essentially to restrict the variance calculation on this subspace, and hence incorporating dimension reduction with variable selection.
-Given $X, Y$ and $\wt{V}$, we can solve \eqref{eq:A-hat} with the usual group penalized regression methods.
-Alternatively, we can further reduce the computation cost by first solving